agarwalShruti15/protecting_world_leaders/README.md

 ![Method Overview](overview.png)

 ## Dependencies

 Requirements:

 <ul>
-    <li> Path to OpenFace2.0 build/bin folder.
+    <li> Path to OpenFace build/bin folder.
 This folder is created after OpenFace compilation.
 Please follow the instructions given <a href="https://github.com/TadasBaltrusaitis/OpenFace/wiki">here</a> to compile OpenFace2.0 on your machine.
+Kepp the binaries in OpenFace folder.
     <li> This code has been tested on Python3.6.
 The python dependencies can be installed using requirements.txt.
 </ul>